 The Group participates in a state-managed defined contribution retirement scheme organised by the relevant local government authorities in the PRC.
 PRC employees of the Group eligible to participate in the retirement scheme are entitled to retirement benefits from the scheme.
 The Group is required to make monthly contributions to the retirement scheme of the eligible employees at specified percentage, ranging from 12% to 20%, of the payroll and the local government authority is responsible for the pension liabilities to these employees upon their retirement.

-35. RELATED PARTY TRANSACTIONS
+33. RELATED PARTY TRANSACTIONS

-(a) Related party transactions
+(a) Related party transactions and balances

-During the year, the Group entered into the following transactions with related parties:
+During the years end 31 December 2016 and 2015, the Group entered into the following transactions with related parties: